Diamondbacks vs. Red Sox Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has 47 hits with 14 doubles, a triple, seven home runs, 22 walks and 17 RBI.
-He's also stolen 14 bases.
+- Corbin Carroll has 14 doubles, a triple, seven home runs, 22 walks and 17 RBI (48 total hits).
+He has stolen 14 bases.

-- Carroll enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .368 with three doubles, a home run, four walks and three RBI.
+- Carroll heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .316 with three doubles, a home run, four walks and two RBI.

 Carroll Recent Games